 - Are your posts appropriate?

 - Are your friends or followers posting appropriate material?

 The photos and comments you and your followers post reflect on your character!
 Remember to be professional and consider who may be looking at your social media profiles.

 Before you go blocking all your pages, consider cleaning it up.
-A positive online presence is a good thing!
+A positive social media presence is a good thing!
 Our CEO shares these quick and easy 5 Tips for Students to Build a Clean Online Presence in a recent interview with Safe Smart Social.

 If you’re going to post publicly, be sure to do it in a way you are protected.
-For example, let’s say you’re working to improve your postive digital footprint and want to share an academic, extracurricular or professional achievement you are proud of.
-You can do this publicly on GoEnnounce safely because GoEnnounce, prohibits private messaging and blocks phone numbers and locations from being shared.
+For example, let’s say you’re working to improve your positive digital footprint and want to share an academic, extracurricular or professional achievement you are proud of.
+You can do this publicly on GoEnnounce safely because of our ability to prohibit private messaging and blocks phone numbers and locations from being shared.